Home of English Grammar

 3. This job is different from what I expected.

-4. Have you got any more coffee?
+4. Have you got any / some more coffee?

-5. Today is much colder/very much colder than yesterday.
+5. Today is much colder / very much colder than yesterday.

 6. I can’t tell you how pleased I am about the result.